TSNCRPNTR/FTC-6837/README.md

 # FTC-6837
 Robot code for FTC team 6837 for the 2020/2021 season - Java, made in Android Studio

-Hey Alyssa, got the code for gifjif right here.
-Really sorry I couldn't be there in person, thanks for picking up the slack.
+Hey, since I couldn't make it to the interview, I've got answers to questions they might ask.

 If they ask any questions about "main loops" the robot runs through, just mention how it does the math for driving, by adding the x and y variables for each joystick each frame. (should be about halfway down either meccDrive)

 If they ask about struggles we had, say the autonomous code was tough based on battery life, since the power of our robot was pretty much dependent on our battery levels, and anything less than 80% would completely change how far the robot went.